Gum Disease

 Get In Touch

-The longer plaque and tartar are on teeth; the more damage the bacteria can cause to the gums.
-The bacteria cause inflammation of the gums “gingivitis where the gums become red, swollen and bleed easily sometimes just by brushing.
+The longer plaque and tartar are on teeth; the more damage the bacteria can cause to the gums/teeth.
+The gums become red, swollen and bleed easily, sometimes just by brushing them.
 Gingivitis is a mild form of gum disease and in most cases, it can be reversed with excellent oral hygiene and regular cleaning by a dentist or dental hygienist.
-This form of gum disease does not include any loss of bone and tissue that hold teeth in place
+This form of gum disease does not include any loss of bone or the tissues that hold teeth in place.

 How is Gum Disease (Periodontitis) treated?